sayed200350/MushafImad/README.md

 - Run `swift build` to verify compilation on macOS.
 - Run unit tests with `swift test` (tests are currently scaffolding; add coverage as new features land).
 - Test on both Intel and Apple Silicon Macs for architecture compatibility.

+## Troubleshooting

+If you encounter issues with:
+- Audio playback not working ("server hostname not found")
+- Images not loading
+- Network connectivity errors

+Please refer to the comprehensive [TROUBLESHOOTING.md](TROUBLESHOOTING.md) guide for solutions and configuration steps.

 ## Contributing